 Is EVO ICL surgery painful?

-No. You will be given anesthetic eye drops before your surgical procedure, so you should not feel any pain.
+No. You will be given IV sedation along with anesthetic eye drops before your surgery, so you should not feel any pain.

 Will other people be able to see the EVO ICL in my eye?